 In Fiscal Year 2017, the District Council adopted legislation to increase the amount of paygo provided to support capital program needs as part of the FY 2018 Budget Support Act.
-Under this law, the amount of additional paygo funding for capital increases annually from a base year in 2020, until it eventually reaches a level equal to annual depreciation as reported in the District's Annual Comprehensive Financial Report.
-Over the 15-year period studied in this report, paygo transfers for capital, including those amounts dedicated to WMATA, would average approximately \$560 million annually.

-The combination of a resilient economy and relatively low costs of borrowing, due to strong credit ratings, will allow for additional debt issuances, while staying below the statutory debt limit.
-Given the substantially higher projected paygo funding and the full utilization of its borrowing capacity, coupled with significant federal funds, the District could fund all existing unmet capital needs and address all its deferred maintenance as early as 2032.
+Under this law, the amount of additional paygo funding for capital increases annually from a base year in 2020, until it eventually reaches a level equal to annual additions to total accumulated depreciation as reported in the District's Annual Comprehensive Financial Report.
+Over the 15-year period studied in this report, paygo transfers for capital, including those amounts dedicated to WMATA, would average approximately \$561 million annually.
+Total Infrastructure Investment and Jobs Act (IIJA) funds received amount to \$2.1 billion in aggregate between FY2024 and FY2026, an average of \$687 million per year.
+Given the substantially higher projected paygo funding and the full utilization of its borrowing capacity, coupled with significant federal funds, the District could fund all existing unmet capital needs and address all its deferred maintenance as early as 2033.